 Without TLS encryption with and within the Tanzu GemFire service instance, the diagram below identifies via green dotted-and-dashed lines the unencrypted, plaintext communication that a bad agent with TAS for VMs foundation access could listen to without TLS encryption.

 Each of these unencrypted communication paths may be TLS-encrypted.
-To encrypt these communications, follow the directions in Migrating to a TLS-Enabled Cluster and ensure that apps also use TLS as described in Developing an App Under TLS.
 Enabling TLS encryption implements a one-way authentication of apps, verifying the identity of cluster members.

 You must also secure gfsh communication.
 Follow directions in Connect with gfsh over HTTPS.

 To allow app access to the PCC network, create application security groups.
 Allow access on the following ports:

 For more information, see TAS for VMs documentation on Restricting App Access to Internal PAS Components.